Crack lung is a term used to describe an acute pulmonary injury related to smoked crack cocaine.

 Plain radiograph and CT

-- pulmonary alveolar and interstitial oedema, predominantly perihilar
+- pulmonary alveolar and interstitial edema, predominantly perihilar

 - barotrauma: pneumothorax; pneumomediastinum; pneumopericardium